Modern templating engine

 Run flow

-Once the flow ran successfully, the customer receives a personalized email with the invoice attached:
+Once the flow runs successfully, the customer will receive a personalized email with the invoice attached:

 Invoice created from Dynamics 365 CRM